Sue Bird: WNBA

-In August 2018, Sue Bird became vice president of the WNBA players union.
+In August 2018, Sue Bird became vice president of the WNBA players' union.
 During her term, Bird was a part of the leadership that navigated the WNBA during the COVID-19 pandemic in 2020 and negotiated with the league on how to play the game safely with other teams.
 As the MNBA worked on the players' contracts, they were united in prioritizing activism and listed their use of social justice messages during games as a top "nonnegotiable".
 Consequently, Bird's presidency is credited with the WNBA allowing the players to express social justice messages, for example, on jerseys and basketball courts.

 In May 2019, Bird needed arthroscopic surgery on her left knee and could not play in either of the Storm's preseason games.
 She underwent surgery on May 30, missing the remainder of the 2019 season as she recovered.
 Another key player for the Storm, Breanna Stewart, also missed the 2019 season due to injuries.
 The Storm still secured a playoff berth, winning their Round 1 matchup of the playoffs without Bird and Stewart.
 The team, however, was eliminated in the second-round elimination game by the Los Angeles Sparks.

+Bird greets the ESPN broadcast team after a WNBA Playoffs game between the New York Liberty and the Atlanta Dream in 2024.

 In 2020, Bird returned to play, limited to playing 11 games in the regular season.
 Due to the pandemic, the season was delayed and shortened to 22 games, with all activities occurring at the IMG Academy in the wubble, the contained Academy area.
 She had reaggravated her knee during the season, causing her to miss five games.
 With an active roster, the Storm finished 18–4 with the number 2 seed, receiving a double bye to the semi-finals.
 In the semi-finals, they would sweep the Minnesota Lynx in three games, advancing back to the WNBA Finals for the second time in three years.
 In the Finals, the Storm would win the championship after defeating the Las Vegas Aces in a three-game sweep, earning Bird her fourth WNBA championship, making her the first player in WNBA history to win a championship in three different decades.

 In 2021, Bird re-signed with the Storm on a one-year deal, which allowed her to play her 18th season in the league, moving her past Milton-Jones for most seasons played in the WNBA.
 During a game against the Los Angeles Sparks in July 2021, Bird surpassed Katie Smith's 6452 career points on the WNBA career scoring list with her first three-pointer, ending the game with 6490 points.
 She was honored in The W25 list, the WNBA's official list recognizing "the 25 greatest and most influential players in WNBA history", selected to commemorate the league's 25th season (2021).

 On June 16, 2022, Bird announced that she would be retiring following the 2022 WNBA season.